ricardoaponte/sensiblejs/README.md

 The store object allows you to specify the persistence of the data, a way to prefix your storage variables, and declare the variables you will be using.

-The store object has to be declared this way:
+Optionally the store object has to be declared this way:
 ```
 <script>
     let store = {